 The consensus KIR genotype is determined by at least 75% of laboratories agreeing the presence/absence of each gene.
 A reference result will be used for assessment for samples failing to reach the 75% consensus level (see section 10.5).

-Page 43 of 58 Version 18.
-Each sample not reported/late submission Unacceptable Each sample not reported - with valid reason Not Assessed Each full KIR genotype not in agreement with the ne consensus/reference genotype Unacceptable Each full KIR genotype in agreement with the co onsensus/reference genotype Acceptable
+Each full KIR genotype in agreement with the consensus/reference genotype Acceptable Each full KIR genotype not in agreement with the consensus/reference genotype Unacceptable